-The circumstances in which I write this are not what any of us were hoping for, the increasing prevalence of Covid has led to a return to home working for the majority of our team and the cancellation of some of our end of year celebrations.
+The circumstances in which I write this are not what any of us were hoping for.
+The increasing prevalence of COVID has led to a return to home working for the majority of our team and the cancellation of some of our end of year celebrations.
 However, it remains important to reflect on how much we’ve managed to achieve over the last year despite the challenges and adversity that living through a global pandemic have brought.

-Our digital presence and connections have never felt more relevant and we started the year with the news that our Communications and Marketing Team had won the Nursery World Online and Social Media award.
+Our digital presence and connections have never felt more relevant and we started the year with the news that our Communications Team had won the Nursery World Online and Social Media award.
 The judges described our website and social media output as, “immersive, supportive and very parent focused”, and were impressed with how the online platforms were used to raise awareness, educate, promote projects and activities and interact with key partners.

-Never a team to rest on their laurels, marketing campaigns and tools have continued to be developed throughout the year.
-Better Start Bradford now has its own APP, providing access to events, news and information about the programme and work is underway to refresh and relaunch our website.
+Never a team to rest on its laurels, marketing campaigns and tools have continued to be developed throughout the year.
+Better Start Bradford now has its own app, providing access to events, news and information about the programme and work is underway to refresh and relaunch our website.
 The Moments that Matter campaign was developed in partnership with Little Minds Matter, our Infant Mental Health project, and features local families who have videoed their interactions with their babies and toddlers as examples of how they are key to babies brain development.

 The Better Place capital works are nearing conclusion – there have been some amazing additions to outdoor spaces across the Better Start Bradford area designed with local families to encourage and support young children’s experience of the outdoors.
 This has included the installation of a wide variety of equipment, artwork and planting to make spaces in our communities accessible, inviting and exciting to young children whilst encouraging us all to value the natural world, harness opportunities to engage with it and deepen our understanding of how all lives can be enhanced both mentally and physically by nature and outdoor play.

-Learning from across the Better Start Bradford programme is starting to be applied in many areas of work across the District and as we enter our eighth year, we are excited to be involved in a number of District-wide initiatives and conversations about ways of future working.
+Learning from across the Better Start Bradford programme is starting to be applied in many areas of work across the district and as we enter our eighth year, we are excited to be involved in a number of district-wide initiatives and conversations about ways of future working.